PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 ![ClickHouse architecture diagram](../images/blog/clickhouse-vs-druid/clickhouse-architecture.png)

 What is a materialized view?
-A materialized view, unlike a normal view, is a separate table of data generated at a specific point of time from the base tables.
-When you query a normal view, the view is re-queried before being queried from.
+A materialized view, unlike a normal view, is a separate table of data generated at a specific time from the base tables.
+This makes running queries on data in materialized views more efficient (if set up correctly).
+Materialized views don't need to be re-queried before being queried from, unlike normal views.

 While Postgres, a row-based OLTP database, supports materialized views, they aren’t good for dynamic data since refreshing them is expensive.
 ClickHouse uniquely can efficiently update materialized views upon new data within a delay threshold.

-Granted, dynamic materialized views aren’t exactly an architectural element in the same way RAM, CPU, and Disc are.
-But they impact how architecture is used.

 Most databases achieve speed by caching calculated results after an initial slow query.
 ClickHouse’s materialized views do the heavy-lifting ahead of time, and are constantly updating so that they’re never ***too*** out-of-date.
 This is a happy medium for a lot of data-driven applications, and contributes to ClickHouse's reputation for extremely fast query performance on large datasets.